 U.S. economic growth gauge slips in latest week: ECRI

-NEW YORK (Reuters) - A measure of future U.S. economic growth edged lower last week, while the annualized growth rate also slowed, a research group said on Friday.
+NEW YORK (Reuters) - A measure of future U.S. economic growth edged lower in the latest week, while the annualized growth rate also slowed, a research group said on Friday.

-The Economic Cycle Research Institute, a New York-based independent forecasting group, said its Weekly Leading Index fell to 131.4 in the week ended December 6 from a revised 132.7 the previous week, which originally had been reported as 132.8.
+The Economic Cycle Research Institute, a New York-based independent forecasting group, said its Weekly Leading Index fell to 129.6 in the week ended February 8, from 130.2 the prior week.

-The index's annualized growth rate slowed to 2.8 percent from 2.9 percent a week earlier.
+The index's annualized growth rate decreased to 8.3 percent from 8.9 percent a week earlier.

 (Americas Economics and Markets Desk)